johnsonandjohnson/Bodiless-JS/packages/cx-templates/doc/ProductListingPage.md

       (which contains an HOC that renders a Product Filter on the left and a taggable Product Flow Container on the right)

-01. Specify the templates to use the template via `index.json` file.
+01. Configure pages to use the template via `index.json` file in `src/data/pages`.
-    * Create a folder in `src/data/pages`, such as `src/data/pages/products`, and specify the `index.json` to use this template.
+    * Create a folder in `src/data/pages`, such as `src/data/pages/products`, and create an `index.json` file using the desired template.
       E.g.,

       ```json